-This Scoping Document 1 (SD1) is intended to advise all participants as to the proposed scope of the EA and to seek additional information pertinent to this analysis.
-This document contains: (1) a description of the scoping process and schedule for the development of the EA; (2) a description of the proposed action and alternatives; (3) a preliminary identification of environmental issues and proposed studies; (4) a request for comments and information; (5) a proposed EA outline; and (6) a preliminary list of comprehensive plans that are applicable to the project.
+This Scoping Document 2 (SD2) is intended to advise all participants as to the proposed scope of the EA.
+This document contains: (1) a description of the scoping process and schedule for the development of the EA; (2) a description of the proposed action and alternatives; (3) a listing of environmental issues to be analyzed in the EA; (4) a proposed EA outline; and (5) a list of comprehensive plans that are applicable to the project.